merge-api/merge-hris-java/docs/EmploymentsApi.md

 <a name="employmentsRetrieve"></a>
 # **employmentsRetrieve**
-> Employment employmentsRetrieve(xAccountToken, id, expand, includeRemoteData)
+> Employment employmentsRetrieve(xAccountToken, id, includeRemoteData)